Citygity/ArchSegmentation/README.md

 FPN is the original model of FPN, EAFPN detects boundary to strengthen the segmentation result.

-EFPN(edge detection with ASPP) uses ASPP module to capture multi scale feature map, this model is training.
+EAFPN(edge detection with ASPP) uses ASPP module to capture multi scale feature map, this model is training.
 Stacked FPN is a validating experiment to validate if edge detection is helpful to improve the segmentation result.